A Poincar\'e-Bendixson theorem for flows with arbitrarily many singular points

-For a flow $v$ on a surface $S$ of finite genus, considering ends to be singular points, we obtain the resulting flow $v_{\mathrm{end}}$ on a surface $S_{\mathrm{end}}$ which is a union of closed surfaces.
-A non-recurrent orbit is a virtual quasi-separatrix (resp. separatrix) if it is a connecting quasi-separatrix (resp. separatrix) on $S_{\mathrm{end}}$ with respect to $v_{\mathrm{end}}$.
-An invariant subset is a quasi-semi-attracting limit virtual quasi-circuit if it is the resulting subset from a quasi-semi-attracting limit quasi-circuit on $S_{\mathrm{end}}$ with respect to $v_{\mathrm{end}}$ by removing all the ends.
+For a flow $v$ on a surface $S$ of finite genus and finitely many boundary components, considering ends to be singular points, we obtain the resulting flow $v_{\mathrm{end}}$ on a surface $S_{\mathrm{end}}$ which is a union of compact surfaces.
+A non-recurrent orbit on $S$ is a {\bf virtual quasi-separatrix} if it is a connecting quasi-separatrix on $S_{\mathrm{end}}$ with respect to $v_{\mathrm{end}}$.
+A non-recurrent orbit on $S$ is a {\bf virtual separatrix} if it is a connecting separatrix on $S_{\mathrm{end}}$ with respect to $v_{\mathrm{end}}$.
+An invariant subset on $S$ is a {\bf quasi-semi-attracting limit virtual quasi-circuit} if it is the resulting subset from a quasi-semi-attracting limit quasi-circuit on $S_{\mathrm{end}}$ with respect to $v_{\mathrm{end}}$ by removing all the ends.